sychou/page-script/README.md

 3. **Try an example**: Ctrl/Cmd + P → "Execute PageScript" → Select "Insert text at cursor"

 ## 📖 Learning PageScripts

+The following examples are included in the `PageScripts/` folder and demonstrate various concepts and techniques.

 ### Basic Concepts